ezhilvendhan/vendhan_io/posts/atom-import.md

     - `menus/<project_name>.cson`
         This describes the way your package appears in the menu.
     - `spec`
         The name says all.
-Keep you test cases here.
+Keep your test cases here.
     - `stylesheets`
     - `package.json`, `readme.md`

-Your package gets initialized from the `View.initalize` in `<project_name>-view.coffee` The command to trigger this initalizing comes from the `command: <project_name>:toggle` option provided in the menu mapping.
+Your package gets initialized from the `View.initalize` in `<project_name>-view.coffee` The command to init comes from `command: <project_name>:toggle` option provided in the menu mapping.
 A simple package can be created with it.
-If you like to handle user inputs, `content` function is one you should be aware of.
-Grep the [API](https://atom.io/docs/api/v0.73.0/api/).
+If you like to handle user inputs, `content` function is the one you should be aware of.
+Grep the [API](https://atom.io/docs/api/v0.73.0/api/) for more.

 To test the package, place it inside the `~/.atom/packages/`.
-Make use of the Devtools inside atom to debug your package.
+Make use of the Devtools inside Atom to debug your package.

 Add a helpful `readme` file and validate your `package.json`

 Once you are done, proceed to publish the package using `apm publish minor`.
+You're done!